Self-hosted, in your infrastructure

 One role: Server

-Every AGLedger install is the same binary — same surface area, same configuration shape.
+Every AGLedger install is the same binary - same surface area, same configuration shape, one role.
 A Server is a sovereign domain: its own PostgreSQL database, its own auth, its own agents and contracts, its own chain.
-Whether the deployment participates in federation is a per-record or per-contract flag, not a deployment-time decision.
+There is no separate hub, gateway, or standalone mode to choose between, and no mode switch to set.

 Deployment shapes